INeed4000Bucks/cloudscraper/README.md

 # Installation

-Clone this repository and run `python setup.py install`.
+Clone this repository and run `pytho3n setup.py install` or `sudo python3 setup.py install` if you need elevated permissions on macOS or Linux.
 Then `pip install bs4`
 Then `pip install tqdm`